-A year and three months after I bought Christian Prayer above, I decided it was time to order the larger Prayer of the Church.
+August 11, 2013: A year and three months after I bought Christian Prayer, I decided it was time to order the larger Prayer of the Church.
 The main reason was because I grew tired of using a paperback breviary, and it was starting to show signs of wear after constant use.

 I really prefer nicely bound books -- preferably in leather -- but since that was not an option, I'm happy with this vinyl leather texture breviary.

 It is very similar to the American Liturgy of the Hours in look and feel and size.
 The binding is sewn so it lies flat, and it looks very well made.
 There are four ribbons plus four inserts.
 It was printed in Italy.